Table of Contents

 There are five ways to use Ketamine.
 These five methods include:

 Once someone has crossed the line and started abusing Ketamine, they have also become addicted to it.
-Ketamine is a drug that is nearly impossible to get clean from on your own.
-It changes the chemicals in your brain that make it nearly impossible.
-You find yourself craving that high, no matter what.
+Ketamine is an addictive drug that is nearly impossible to get clean from on your own.
+It changes the chemicals in your brain, in a way that makes it very, very difficult.
+You find yourself continuously craving that high, no matter what.

 Signs of Ketamine Addiction

-When someone is addicted to Ketamine, they spend all of their days detached from everything.
+When someone is addicted to Ketamine, they spend their days detached from everything around them.
 At this point, they become incapable of leading normal lives and being productive.
 Most users are cognitively impaired at this point as well.
-You will see their memory as well as their speech being affected.
+Both their memory and their speech will have been affected.

-Here are some signs that someone might be addicted to Ketamine:
+Here are some signs that show someone might be addicted to Ketamine:

 - They’ve increased their usage